mfloriani/wolf3djs/README.md

 # wolf3djs

-Minimalist Wolfenstein 3D prototype using JavaScript.
+It is a minimalist Wolfenstein 3D prototype using JavaScript.

 ![Demo](demo.gif)